This post may contain affiliate links.

 How To Treat Congested Skin

-So, if you’re wondering “how do I get rid of congestion on my face?” then this is the spot for you!
+So, if you’re wondering “how do I get rid of congestion on my face?” or “how can I help my congested skin?” then this is the spot for you!
 Luckily, there are lots of options when it comes to treating congested skin.
 And with most people, it’s a fairly quick fix and you can be on your way to congestion free skin!

 - Ensure you’re cleansing well: make sure you’re washing your face at least once a day and properly removing all your makeup!
 It can be helpful to double cleanse if you wear a lot of makeup or sunscreen.
 Oftentimes, one cleanse is not enough to get rid of sunscreen, makeup and clean your face.
 Use an oil cleanser first to dissolve makeup, sunscreen and oil.
 Then follow up with a regular cleanser to remove any residue and ensure your face is nice and clean!